Safa says Bafana plane leaving on Monday, apologises to the nation

 Sport, arts and culture minister Gayton McKenzie posted on X platform that the four members waiting for visas were the “assistant coach [Helman Mkhalele], team doctor, head of security and one analyst”.

-On Sunday McKenzie slammed what he called a “Safa travel and visa debacle”.

-“This @SAFA_net travel & visa debacle is embarrassing and grossly unfair towards the players and coaching staff,” McKenzie wrote.

-“I have informed @SAFA_net that I need a report and action must be taken against those responsible for this mess.
-We are being made to look like fools.”
+This @SAFA_net travel & visa debacle is embarrassing & grossly unfair towards the players & coaching staff.
+I have informed @SAFA_net that I need a report and action must be taken against those responsible for this mess.
+We are being made to look like fools.— Gayton McKenzie (@GaytonMcK) May 31, 2026

+On Sunday McKenzie slammed what he called a “Safa travel and visa debacle”, saying South Africa was “being made to look like fools”.

 Bafana play the opening game of the World Cup against co-hosts Mexico at Estadio Azteca in Mexico City on June 11.

-South Africa coach Hugo Broos wanted to leave at least 10 days before the opening game because he said it takes that length of time to adjust to high altitude.
+South Africa coach Hugo Broos wanted to leave at least 10 days before that match because he said it takes that length of time to adjust to high altitude.

 Mexico City sits at 2,240m above sea level, 500m above even high-altitude Johannesburg (1,750m).